 Music Conferences

-An incredible place to meet all of these types of people and more is at music conferences.
+Music conferences are an incredible place to meet all these types of people and more.
 Conferences give you the opportunity for networking and self-growth.
-Once you are there you want to be memorable.
+Once you are there, you want to be memorable.

-Music conferences are invaluable when looking to learn and to grow in the industry.
-There are so many types to choose from – small and intimate, huge and overwhelming, hyper-focused or general.
-No matter which you decide to attend you will have the opportunity to network, meet established professionals, and make connections with other artists all of who can be vital to your growth.
+Music conferences are invaluable when looking to learn and grow in the industry.
+There are so many types to choose from—small and intimate, huge and overwhelming, hyper-focused, or general.
+No matter which you decide to attend, you will have the opportunity to network, meet established professionals, and make connections with other artists, all of whom can be vital to your growth.

 Music Mentors

-Some artists (I’m looking at you introverts) don’t like conferences.
+Some artists (I’m looking at you, introverts) don’t like conferences.
 Read Industry newsletters and sites to get inspiration and keep up with people and the latest industry news.
-I highly recommend signing up for DIY MusicianWater & Music Platform & Stream, Hypebot, and the Billboard Biz newsletters.
+I highly recommend signing up for DIY MusicianWater & Music Platform & Stream, Hypebot, and the Billboard Bulletin newsletters.

-And, there are many wonderful mentors you should know about who are working tirelessly to help support artists with free and paid options.
-I love Suz The Rock/Star Advocate, Bobby Owsinski, Cheryl B Engelhardt of In The Key Of Success, Michael Walker of Modern Musician, and Kyle Weber from IOTM.
+There are many wonderful mentors you should know about who are working tirelessly to help support artists with free and paid options.
+I love Suz The Rock/Star Advocate, Bobby Owsinski, and Kyle Weber from IOTM.

 15. Making Money With Your Music Marketing Plan